Travel and Tourism Terms, Acronyms & Abbreviations

 CVB: Convention and Visitors Bureau.
 Primarily the same thing as a DMO or TPA (see below).

 DMO: Destination Marketing Organization.
 A destination marketing organization is an entity that promotes a town, city, region, or country to increase visitation.
 It promotes the development and marketing of a destination, focusing on convention sales, tourism marketing, and services.
 The primary goals of a DMO are to create and implement strategic marketing plans around tourism, to bring local tourism businesses together and to help them work collectively.
-This transforms a set of attractions, activities and services into a cohesive and compelling travel experience.
-For example, Break the Ice Media works with several DMOs, including Cayuga County Office of Tourism, Genesee County Office of Tourism and Visit Syracuse.
+As the role of a DMO evolves, some have become Destination Management Organizations, with a bigger role in enabling sustainable growth of local businesses and the overall tourism infrastructure.

 F-G